-From the mouth, food passes through the oesophagus (gullet) into the stomach, where it remains for several hours during digestion and is broken down into a semisolid form.
+From the mouth, food passes through the oesophagus (gullet) into the stomach, where it remains for several hours during digestion and is broken down into a semi-solid form.
 It then passes into the small bowel where further digestion and absorption of nutrients takes place.
 The remaining digestive product continues into the colon (large bowel) where some water absorption occurs and then it passes from the body as waste, known as faeces.

-Is gastric banding the right choice for me?
+Is a sleeve gastrectomy the right choice for me?

-The gastric band works best for people where large food portion sizes are contributing to being overweight.
-The gastric band is less successful for people who snack, as it gives little restriction to foods such as chocolate, crisps, biscuits, cake, and ice cream.
+The sleeve gastrectomy works by restricting your portion sizes and the types of food that you can eat.
+It works best for people where large food portion sizes are contributing beina weight. over to The sleeve gastrectomy is less successful for people who snack, as it gives little restriction to foods such as chocolate, crisps, biscuits. cake, and ice cream.

-How does the gastric band work?
+How does the sleeve gastrectomy work?

-The band helps you eat less by limiting the amount of food that can be eaten at one time.
-The surgery to insert the band is usually performed laparoscopically (key-hole), through five to six very small cuts, instead of one large cut, on your abdomen.
+The operation reduces the size of the stomach by approximately 75%, creating a narrow tube.
+It is done by stapling down the stomach and removing the remainder of the stomach.
+The surgery is usually performed laparoscopically (keyhole surgery), through five to six (5-6) very small cuts instead of one large cut on your abdomen.